ory/k8s/docs/helm/maester.md

 ## Configuration

-The most important configuration values are used to control ConfigMap creation:
+These are the most important configuration values used to control ConfigMap creation:

-- `configMapName` Name of the ConfigMap used to store Rule list.
+- `configMapName` defines the name of the ConfigMap used to store the list of Access Rules.
 Defaults to `oathkeeper-rules`
-- `rulesConfigmapNamespace` Namespace of the ConfigMap used to store Rule list (optional).
-Defaults to the Helm Release namespaces.
+- `rulesConfigmapNamespace` defines the Namespace in which the ConfigMap is stored.
+Defaults to the same Namespace as the ORY Maester Helm release.
-- `rulesFileName` Name of the single root-level ConfigMap key used to store entire array of Rules.
+- `rulesFileName` defines the name of the single root-level ConfigMap key used to store the entire array of Access Rules.
 When the ConfigMap is mounted in the Oathkeeper Pod, this becomes also the filename of the "rules file" to the Oathkeeper process.
-Defaults to `access_rules.json`
+Defaults to `access_rules.json`.

 You can set the values in `values.yaml` file or using `--set` syntax of Helm during chart installation.

 ## Custom Resource Syntax

-ORY Maester introduces it's own Custom Resource Definition of type `rules.oathkeeper.ory.sh/v1alpha1`.
+ORY Maester introduces its own Custom Resource Definition (CRD) of type `rules.oathkeeper.ory.sh/v1alpha1`.
-Each custom resource instance describes a single Oathkeeper rule.
+Each CR instance defines the rules for a single service.

-The syntax of the Custom Resource `Spec` reflects Oathkeeper [Access Rule syntax](https://www.ory.sh/docs/next/oathkeeper/api-access-rules), with the following differences:
+The syntax of the CR **Spec** field reflects the Oathkeeper [Access Rule syntax](https://www.ory.sh/docs/next/oathkeeper/api-access-rules), with the following differences:
-- the `id` field is auto-generated
+- The `id` field is auto-generated.
-- the `upstream.preserveHost` property is camelCased.
+- The `upstream.preserveHost` property is camel cased.
-- the `upstream.stripPath` property is camelCased.
+- The `upstream.stripPath` property is camel cased.

-The JSON Schema specified in the Custom Resource Definition provides definitions for all available attributes.
+The JSON schema specified in the CRD provides definitions for all available attributes.
-Notice that all handlers (authenticators, authorizer, mutator) are passed verbatim without any changes to the Rule list.
+All handlers such as authenticators, the authorizer, and the mutator are passed verbatim without any changes to the Access Rules list.

-The controller provides following defaults for each Rule it creates:
+The controller provides the following defaults for each Access Rule it creates:
-- If `authenticators` are not defined, it defaults to a single `unauthorized` handler
+- If `authenticators` are not defined, it defaults to a single `unauthorized` handler.
-- If `authorizer` is not defined, it defaults to a `deny` handler
+- If `authorizer` is not defined, it defaults to a `deny` handler.
-- If `mutator` is not defined, it defaults to a `noop` handler
+- If `mutator` is not defined, it defaults to a `noop` handler.

-These defaults implement "disabled by default" policy for increased security.
+These defaults implement a "disabled by default" policy for increased security.